vanhoefm/fragattacks/research/README.md

 ## 8.4.
 Mixed plain/encrypt attack (§6.3 -- CVE-2020-26147)

 - `ping I,E,E --amsdu`: This test sends a fragmented A-MSDU frame, which not all devices can properly receive.
-  This test is useful to determine the practical exploitability of the "Mixed plain/encrypt attack".
-  Summarized, if this tests succeeds, it's easier to attack the device if the second fragment can be sent in plaintext (test `ping I,E,P`).
+  It does not test for a vulnerability.
+Instead, this test is useful to determine the practical exploitability of the "Mixed plain/encrypt attack".
+Namely, if this tests  succeeds, it's easier to attack the device if the second fragment can be sent in plaintext (test `ping I,E,P`).
 See Section 6.3 of the paper for details.

 - `ping I,E,P,E` and `linux-plain 3`: If all the other mixed plain/encrypt attack tests didn't succeed, you can try these two extra tests as well.
 I think it's quite unlikely this will uncover a new vulnerability.